 Examination date: 26 April 2018

-The RCP will accept applications from candidates who have completed, or are in the process of completing, or have completed within the last 5 years, the approved Tropical Medicine courses in the following locations (which are recognised as appropriate training centres for the examination):
+The RCP will accept applications from candidates who are in the process of completing, or have completed within the last 5 years, the approved Tropical Medicine courses in the following locations (which are recognised as appropriate training centres for the examination):

 - Glasgow Diploma in Tropical Medicine and Hygiene course